valeriecasey/ai-soap-notes-mvp/README.md

 - **Virtual Environment**: Always activate the virtual environment (`.venv`) before running the backend to ensure the correct dependencies are used.
 - **File Formats**: The application currently supports `.mp3` and `.wav` files for transcription.
+- **OpenAI Version**: When running the application, OpenAI 0.28.0 is used.
+If the transcription fails, please check the OpenAI API version and update it if necessary.

 ---